-SENIOR AND MATHEMATICAL DIVISIONS.
-Universal History, Ancient and Modern Geography.
-Use of the Globes, and Astronomy, Natural Philosophy, Grammar and Composition, Writing, Commercial Arith metic and Algebra, Geometry and Practical Mathema Mos.

-LATIN AND GREEK

-McClintock & Crook's Series of Lessons, Anthon's hear, Greek Render; and the Higher Classics.
-Hours of Attendance.-From 9 a. m. to 1 r. m., and from

-A PRENCH Class will be formed, at a private hour in the afternoon.
+Instructions AND JUNIOR DIVISIONS.
+Ragiah Reading, meaning, examination and Spelling, Lessons on Objects and Natural History, &c., History of Bagland, Geography, Solutions of Geographical Problems on the Maps and by the Globe, Grammar and Composi-tion, Writing and Arithmetic.
+Norz. - Pupils are advanced to higher classes, as soon go they are qualified to enter them.
+SENIOR AND MATHEMATICAL DIVISIONS Universal Hattory, Ancient and Modern Geography, Use of the Globes, and Astronomy, Natural Philosophy, Grammar and Composition, Writing, Commercial Arith metic and Algebra, Geometry and Practical Mathema dos.
+LATIN AND GREEK McClintock & Crook's Series of Lessons, Anthon's Mean, Greek Render; and the Higher Classics.
+Hours of Attendance.-From 9 a.
+M. to 1 P. M., and from a Fasson Class will be formed, at a private hour in the afternoon.
 Pinney's Practical French Grammar.
-As new Classes are to be formed in the different depart-As new Classes are to be formed in the different epart-ments, a favourable opportunity presents itself for any who may wish to attend the Institution, and avail them-solves of the advantages of the system of instruction pur-sued, which is one calculated to excourage the personal efforts of the Students.
-It is desirable that pupils should mier at the commencement of the Term.
-Halifax, August 18th 1851.
+As new Classes are to be formed in the different depart-As new Classes are to be formed in the different depart-ments, a favourable opportunity presents itself for any who may wish to attend the Institution, and avail them-selves of the advantages of the system of instruction pur-seed, which is one calculated to ENCOURAGE the personal efforts of the Students.
+It is desirable that pupils should Maier at the commencement of the Term.
+Halifux, August 18th 1851.
 ALEXR.
-SIMPSON REID.
+SIMPSON RBID.
 CARLETON'S Condtion Powders for Horses and Cattle.

-The charges of weather and senson, with the charge of use and fred, have a very great effect upon the blood and sinuous fluids of horses.
-It is at these times they require an assistant to nature to throw off any disorder of the fluids of the body that may have been imbited, and which, if not attended to, will result in the Yellow Water, Heaves, Worms, Bets, &c.
-All of which will be prevented by giving one of these powders, and will cure when disease appears, if used in time.
-They purify the blood, remove all inflamation and fever, loosen the skin, cleause the water, and invigorate the whole body, enabling them to do more work with the same teed.
-The action of these p wders is direct upon all the secretive glands, and these p wders is direct upon all the secretive glands, and therefore has the same effect upon the House, Ox, and all and all flerbiv-rous animals-all diseases arising from or producing a bad state of the blood, are speedify cured by

-Remember and ask for CARLETON'S CONDITION

-Remember and ask for CVRLEIOUS COMPILION POWDERS, and take no others.

-27 Sold whole-sie for the Proprietors in Nova Scotia at Morton's Medical Wirehouse, Hanfux; in Window by Mrs. Wiley; in Dortmenth by D. Farcell; and by one Agent in every town in Nova Scotia and New Brunswick.

-C Enquire for Comstuck's Almanack for 1852, which is streat to all gr. tis. given to all gr. tis.
+Horses and Cattle.
+The charges of weather and senson, with the change of use and feed, have a very great effect upon the blood and shuces fluids of horses.
+It is at these times they require on assistant to nature to throw off any disorder of the Suids of the body that may have been imbited, and which, if not attended to, will result in the Yellow Water, Heaves, Worms, Bets, &c All of which will be preven-ed by giving one of these powders, and will cure when disease appears, if used in time.
+They purify the blood, remove all information and fever, loosen the skin, cleanse the water, and invigorate the whole body, enshing them to do more work with the same teed.
+The action of these p wders is direct upon all the secretive glauds, and these p where is direct upon all the secretive glands, and therefore has the same effect upon the House, OX, and all and all Herbivrrous an invals - all disenses artising from or producing a bad state of the blood, are speedily cured by Remember and ask for CARLETON'S CONDITION Renamber and ask for CARLEIGAS Contraction POWDERS, and take no others.
+Er Sold wholes to the Proprietors in Nova Scotia at Morton's Medical Warehouse, Haiffar, in Windsor by Mrs. Wiley in Dartmouth by D. Farrell 1 and by one Agout in every town in Nova Scotia and New Brunswick.
+C Equato for Comstuck's Almanack for 1852, which is fiven to all or the given to all gr. tis.
 THE TRENTON MUTUAL LIFE AND FIRE INSURANCE COMPANY.
 Capital \$185,000 Safely Invested.

-INSURES on Enidings, Stocks, Furniture, &., at the lowest rates of premium compatible with safety; and on all assurable lives at rates of premium for below that of any English or Scotch Company, and all Policy holders participate in the profits of the Company, which have hitherto amounted to 45 to 50 per cent. on the amount psid in, and divided annualty.
+INSURES on European Stocks, Furniture, &., at the I lowest rates of premium compatible with safety; and on all assurable lives at rates of premium for below that of any English or South Company, and all Policy holders THE WESLEYAN.